 Near sleeping or living areas.
 Additional units should be sited in each separate bedroom and on each level of your home within living areas.

 The sensing technology in a CO detector is different from that used in a smoke alarm.
 The CO detector measures the amount of carbon monoxide and the time of exposure.

 CO detectors are designed to sound their alarm before an average, healthy adult begins to suffer symptoms of poisoning.

 When the alarm detects a certain level of carbon monoxide over time, it will sound an alarm.
 It is very possible you may not be experiencing symptoms of CO poisoning when the alarm goes off; this doesn't mean CO isn't present in the air.

 Do not ignore the alarm if it goes off.

 In the event of an alarm, if any member of the household is feeling sick, immediately ventilate the home by opening doors and windows.
 Then leave the building and call the fire brigade.
 Gather everyone in one area and do a head count.

-Do not re-enter the building until the fire brigade have done their check and give you the OK to do so.
+Do not re-enter the building until the fire brigade have done their check and given you the OK to do so.
 Have a qualified technician correct the problem should there be any issues.